laneatmore/BAMscorer/README.md

 pysam \
 pandas \
 numpy*

+Note: issues have been reported with pandas 1.4 and above.
+Please make sure to use pandas 1.3.5 with BAMscorer for the time being \

 Specific arguments are described below.
 Running BAMscorer select_snps -h or BAMscorer score_bams -h can also provide more information.